 About Humberto Ak’abal

 Humberto Ak’abal was born in 1952 in Momostenango, Totonicapán, Guatemala.
 He left school at twelve to work with his father weaving the heavy woollen blankets for which Momostenango is famous.
 He is the foremost Maya K’iche’ poet, and has been recognised with awards such as the Quezal de Oro APG in 1993 from the Guatemalan Journalists’ Association, an honorary degree from the University of San Carlos, Guatemala, the Blaise Cendrars International Poetry Prize in 1997, the UNESCO ‘Song of America’ Prize in 1998, and the Pier Paolo Pasolini Poetry Prize in 2004.
 He was decorated by the French Ministry of Culture with the order of Chevalier des Arts et des Lettres in 2005.
-In 1994, he refused to accept Guatemala’s highest literary award, the Miguel Angel Asturias Prize, because it is named after a writer whose work Ak’abal considers to have encouraged discrimination against the Mayan people.
+In 1994, he refused to accept Guatemala’s highest literary award, the Miguel Angel Asturias Prize, because it is named after a writer whose work Ak’abal considered to have encouraged discrimination against the Mayan people.
+We were saddened to learn of Humberto Ak'abal's death in January 2019.

 About the translators